-\textbf{Analysis of VMamba.} We begin with a systematic evaluation of the three VMamba backbone versions: VMamba-T (Tiny), VMamba-S (Small), and VMamba-B (Base).
-The cross-dataset assessment results, presented in Table~\ref{backbone}, challenge the conventional assumption that larger architectures inherently deliver better performance.
-Notably, VMamba-S outperforms both its smaller and larger counterparts, which led to its selection as the backbone network for WMamba.
+We systematically evaluate three versions of the VMamba backbone, namely VMamba-T (Tiny), VMamba-S (Small), and VMamba-B (Base).
+The cross-dataset assessment results, as presented in Table~\ref{backbone}, challenge the conventional assumption that larger architectures inherently deliver better performance.
+We conjecture that the greater capacity of VMamba-B leads to overfitting on the training set, consequently hindering its generalization to new, unseen examples.
+Notably, VMamba-S demonstrates superior performance compared to both its smaller and larger counterparts, establishing it as the optimal backbone for WMamba.

-Next, our investigation explores the relationship between patch count and model performance by systematically varying the input image sizes.
-The cross-dataset evaluation results in Figure~\ref{tokens} reveal that, in general, model performance improves with an increase in the number of patches.
-The peak performance is observed at a patch count of 3136, which corresponds to an input size of $224 \times 224$ pixels, the same resolution used during the pretraining of the VMamba-S backbone.

-Finally, we compare VMamba against three widely used network architectures: the CNN-based ConvNeXt \cite{Liu_2022_CVPR}, and the Transformer-based ViT \cite{dosovitskiy2020vit} and Swin \cite{Liu_2021_ICCV}.
+Furthermore, we compare VMamba against three widely used network architectures: the CNN-based ConvNeXt \cite{Liu_2022_CVPR} and the Transformer-based ViT \cite{dosovitskiy2020vit} and Swin \cite{Liu_2021_ICCV}.
 ViT processes features at a fixed $14\times 14$ spatial resolution, whereas other architectures adopt a hierarchical design, extracting features across multiple scales (up to $56\times 56$).
-Adapting ViT to support multi-scale feature extraction would drastically increase its computational cost by approximately two orders of magnitude, making it impractical for this task.
-Although Swin improves efficiency through windowed attention, this localized approach inherently limits its ability to effectively capture long-range spatial relationships.
-To ensure a fair comparison, all compared backbones are pre-trained on ImageNet-1K and matched in terms of parameter count.
-The cross-dataset evaluation results, presented in Table~\ref{others}, reveal two significant findings: (1) VMamba outperforms CNN- and Transformer-based architectures, highlighting its superior capability in face forgery detection; and (2) incorporating the HWFEB consistently enhances detection performance, demonstrating its versatility and effectiveness as a plug-and-play module.
+Adapting ViT to support multi-scale feature extraction would drastically increase its computational cost by two orders of magnitude, making it impractical.
+Although Swin improves efficiency through windowed attention, this localized approach limits its ability to capture long-range spatial relationships.
+For a fair comparison, all backbones are pre-trained on ImageNet-1K and matched in parameter count.
+The cross-dataset evaluation results presented in Table~\ref{others} reveal three insights: \textbf{(1) VMamba outperforms both CNN- and Transformer-based architectures, highlighting its superior capability in face forgery detection; (2) VMamba achieves comparable computational efficiency to ConvNeXt and Swin in terms of FLOPs and token counts, while significantly surpassing ViT in this regard; and (3) incorporating the HWFEB consistently enhances detection performance, demonstrating its effectiveness as a plug-and-play module.}